The following Strategic funding programmes address our goals of:

 - a match fund and capacity building programme, targeted at small and midscale organisations, and outside of central London, which may include digital learning such as addressing CRM needs

-- the professionalization of arts fundraising through a dedicated training and support programme
+- the professionalisation of arts fundraising through a dedicated training and support programme

 - support for new fundraising models such as crowd funding if and when our support might make a material difference